Rob Zabrecky

-Robert Zabrecky (born June 2, 1968, in Burbank, California) is an American actor, author, magician, and songwriter.
+Robert Zabrecky (born June 2, 1968) is an American actor, author, magician, mentalist, and songwriter.
 His career began as a musician while being the front man for the band Possum Dixon.
 In the later years of his career, he has found success as a magician, actor, and author.

 Life and career

 Zabrecky was born and raised in Burbank, California.
 From 1989 to 1999 he was the singer-songwriter and bassist for the Los Angeles group Possum Dixon.
 The band, originally hailing from Silver Lake, released three albums during the 1990s.

 During the mid-1990s, he began practicing magic and has since become a magician at the Magic Castle in Hollywood, California.
 In the mid-2000s he began a career in acting and has since landed roles in films and television programs.

 Actor

 In 2017, Zabrecky landed a supporting role in the supernatural drama, A Ghost Story.
 His film credits also include a supporting role in Ryan Gosling's directorial debut Lost River, playing the master of ceremonies at an underground fetish nightclub, and a starring role in the psychological thriller, Decay, portraying a troubled theme park groundskeeper who falls in love with a corpse.
 As a television actor he has made several appearances in popular shows including GLOW, Strange Angel, Criminal Minds, CSI: NY, Comedy Bang!
 Bang! and Angie Tribeca.
 He has also appeared in several short films and a wide range of television commercials.

 He graduated from a two-year training program at Theatre West, where he appeared in theatrical adaptations of the television classic, The Twilight Zone and other productions.

 In 2019, Zabrecky and his wife Tommi Zabrecky created the supernatural comedy series, The Other Side with Zabrecky.
 In each episode, Zabrecky invites guests into his home to participate in a séance to contact a departed spirit of their choice.
 Guests have included Jack Black, Jason Sudeikis, Kate Flannery, Will Forte, and David Arquette.
 The program is featured on the online visual arts magazine Night Flight.